Prof. Dr. Jan Lohmann

 2. How are local transcriptional signals integrated with system wide hormonal signals to synchronize stem cell behaviour with the growth status of the entire plant?

 3. How are environmental signals sensed and relayed to modulate shoot meristem activity?

-Jan Lohmann is a member of the CellNetworks Cluster of Excellence, the collaboartive research centre SFB873 on stem cells and the HBIGS graduate school.
+Jan Lohmann is the speaker of the collaboartive research centre SFB873 "Maintenance and Differentiation of stem cells in Development and Disease", a member of the SFB1101, the CellNetworks Cluster of Excellence and the HBIGS graduate school.
 Our work is supported by funds from a variety of public sources, including the DFG and the ERC.